speedmax/h2o-php/README.md

 `{{ '/images/logo.png' | image_tag width: 450, height: 250, alt: "company logo" }}`

-Note: Difference with django, smarty
+Note: Difference with Django, Smarty
-H2o do not use colon ( : ) character to seperate arguments for readibility reasons, h2o uses comma ( , ) which is more logical.
+H2o do not use colon ( : ) character to separate arguments for readability reasons, h2o uses comma ( , ) which is more logical.